 In this prospective cohort of MSM in Germany, no estimates of effectiveness of the MVA-BN vaccine could be provided, given the lack of reported cases among unvaccinated participants.
 Therefore, in the current study report, we examined cumulative incidence and IRs as a sensitivity analysis of mpox in vaccinated participants.
 Due to the observational nature of the study, enrolment into the vaccination and unvaccinated cohort was not performed randomly, thus remaining bias should be recognized in the interpretation of results.
-Further research with larger sample sizes of participants during months of higher incidence will be conducted in the TEMVAc sub-study and results provided as an amendment to the current study report.

 A lower estimated cumulative incidence of mpox was seen in participants who were vaccinated with 2 doses of MVA-BN when compared to those vaccinated with only one dose, which translates to a lower risk of mpox following the full vaccination schedule.
 A similar decrease in cumulative incidence was seen across subgroups of PLWHIV, as well as PrEP users.
-These results may support previous findings in similar populations for a stronger protective effect of two vaccinations (13,20).
+These results may support previous findings in similar populations for a stronger protective effect of two vaccinations (13,30).
 However, of note, the overall incidence of mpox in Germany was highly variable during the study period with highest incidence during the first months of the study, when the first MVA-BN doses were administered.
 The lower cumulative incidence in participants with 2 doses was, therefore, also influenced by the sharp decreased risk of infection at later time points in the study, when second doses were administered.
 In those with a prior history of smallpox vaccination, no cases were reported after the second dose of MVA-BN, therefore, no conclusion could be made concerning decrease in risk as related to number of doses for this subgroup.
 Significantly fewer unvaccinated persons were recruited for the study.
 The under sampled unvaccinated groups infers a decreased opportunity to detect mpox occurrence.

-Regarding the timing of occurrence, the majority of mpox cases occurred ≥14 days after the first dose (n=6), however, an almost equal number of cases (n=5) occurred between 0-13 days after the first dose, and cumulative incidence was similar between the two time periods.
+Regarding the timing of occurrence, the majority of mpox cases occurred ≥ 14 days after the first dose (n=6), however, an almost equal number of cases (n=5) occurred between 0-13 days after the first dose, and cumulative incidence was similar between the two time periods.
 Reasons to explain this are various.
 First, it is possible that those who were more at risk for mpox were encouraged to get vaccinated early on in the outbreak and may have been engaging in behaviours that increased their risk at the time of vaccination (i.e. they were exposed very shortly before or after vaccination).
-A decreasing IR could explain the consistent decrease in cumulative incidence (0-13 to ≥14 days) after the second dose, assuming that some immunogenicity was retained after one dose.
+A decreasing IR could explain the consistent decrease in cumulative incidence (0-13 to ≥ 14 days) after the second dose, assuming that some immunogenicity was retained after one dose.
 Although behaviours that increased risk were continuous, it is important to note that second MVA-BN vaccinations were mostly administered in months marked by lower mpox incidence.
 Secondly, it may indicate that stronger protection is only conferred after sufficient time to mount an immunological response.